-The following article will provide you with information on minimum wages, details of level structure, progression to the next level, director allowance etc. The minimum wage table provided is referenced from the Early Childhood Teacher Award, 2010 and is updated as effective on 01 July 2018.
+The following article will provide you with information on minimum wages, details of the level structure, progression to the next level, director allowance etc. The minimum wage table provided is referenced from the Early Childhood Teacher Award, 2010 and is updated (28/6/2019) as effective on 01 July 2019.

 Recognition of Previous Service

 While employed as an ECT, you will be classified and paid according to a Level, based on your qualification and teaching experience.
 The following will count as recognition of service for early childhood/preschool teachers - which determines your Level for wage purposes:

 - teaching experience in preschools, kindergartens, multi-purpose centres, early intervention services, long day care centre and other similar services;

 - teaching experience of children from four to eight years (or in the infant's department) of a school registered and/or accredited under the relevant authority in each state or territory;